 The broiler uses heat rays to help cook the food.
-Because these rays travel only in straight lines, the effective cooking area of the broiler is reduced when using the higher rack positions.
+Because these rays travel only in straight lines, the effective cooking area of the broiler is reduced when using the higher rack position.
 At high-rack positions, the rays cannot reach all corners of the broiler grid, so larger pieces of meat might not broil sufficiently at the outer edges.
-The effective cooking areas on the broiler grid for each rack positions are shown.
+The effective cooking areas on the broiler grid for each rack position is shown